cs481-ekh/s22-energy/docs/Meeting_Minutes.md

 #### Group: Jack, Aidan, Keegan, Khaled, Taylor, Victor

 <p>
    So we pretty much split into two groups on this sprint.
    Once for backend and one to start up the front end.
    I think that this sprint was successful because we achieved all (or most) of the tasks that we set out to complete.
 We got a good mockup of front end and are on the way to a working backend!
 Work seemed well distributed and everyone was busy with their tasks.

+   I think there was a lot of collaboration between all members of our team.
+We had several meetings that helped clear up ideas we had.
+I do feel like we could have spent some more time on each piece of the sprint.
+We have discussed this and next sprint we will spend a lot more time working on our task.

 </p>

 ## 2/28/2022 12:30pm -Sponser checkin